-We establish reserves using estimated claim rates and claim amounts in estimating the ultimate loss on delinquentloans.
+We establish reserves using estimated claim rates and claim amounts in estimating the ultimate loss on delinquent loans.
 The estimated claim rates and claim amounts represent our best estimates of what we will actually pay on the loans in default as of the reserve date and incorporate anticipated mitigation from rescissions.
 We rescind coverage on loans and deny claims in cases where we believe our policy allows us to do so.
 Therefore, when establishing our loss reserves, we do not include additional loss reserves that would reflect a possible adverse development from ongoing dispute resolution proceedings regarding rescissions and denials unless we have determined that a loss is probable and can be reasonably estimated.
 For more information regarding our legal proceedings, see our risk factor titled "We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future."

-The establishmentof loss reserves is subject to inherent uncertainty and requires judgmentby management.
+The establishment of loss reserves is subject to inherent uncertainty and requires judgment by management.
 Current conditions in the housing and mortgage industries make the assumptions that we use to establish loss reserves more volatile than they would otherwise be.
 The actual amount of the claim payments may be substantially different than our loss reserve estimates.
-Our estimates could be adversely affected by several factors, including a deterioration of regional or national economic conditions, including unemployment leading to a reduction in borrowers' income and thus their ability to make mortgage payments and a drop in housing values that could result in, among other things, greater losses on loans that have pool insurance, and may affect borrower willing material impact to our results of operations, even in a stable economic condition, historically, losses incurred have followed a seasonal trend in which the second half of the year has weaker credit performance than the first half, with higher new notice activity and a lower cure rate.
+Our estimates could be adversely affected by several factors, including a deterioration of regional or national economic conditions, including unemployment, leading to a reduction in borrowers' income and thus their ability to make mortgage payments and a drop in housing values that could result in, among other things, greater losses on loans that have pool insurance, and may affect borrower willingness to continue to make mortgage payments when the value of the home is below the mortgage balance.
+Changes to our estimates could result in material impact to our results of operations, even in a stable economic environment For example, better or worse loss development than we had assumed at the end of the prior period could have a material impact on our results.
+In addition, historically, losses incurred have followed a seasonal trend in which the second half of the year has weaker credit performance than the first half, with higher new notice activity and a lower cure rate.